Mitsubishi Heavy Industries : Bombardier exits commercial aviation with sale of regional jet business to Mitsubishi | MarketScreener

 Bombardier will continue to assemble its regional jet planes (CRJ), but will stop making the aircraft in the second half of 2020, after it finishes delivering on its remaining backlog of 42 orders.

-CRJ's profitable aftermarket sales, engineering expertise and heavy maintenance centres in the United States, would be useful for Mitsubishi, which is trying to develop and certify its delayed regional jet programme, the MRJ, which has been rebranded as "SpaceJet."
+CRJ's profitable aftermarket sales, engineering expertise and heavy maintenance centers in the United States, would be useful for Mitsubishi, which is trying to develop and certify its delayed regional jet program, the MRJ, which has been rebranded as "SpaceJet."

 "It's an important step for us as a whole," said Dan Lochmann, a spokesman for MHI.